 I have served on the Board of Catamount Film & Arts since 2010.
 In that time Catamount has emerged as a true community arts center offering: arts education; performing arts, including daytime presentations for area school children, regular bluegrass and folk shows, and KCP Presents concert series; First Night St. Johnsbury; as well as gallery presentations and two film theaters.

-I am also actively involved in the revitalization effort spearheaded by the Vermont Council on Rural Development 'community visit' in spring 2015, specifically on the Economic Restructuring Committee.
-Other members and I are focussing on restoration of the old Armory on Main Street as a community activity center.
+I am also actively involved in the revitalization effort spearheaded by the Vermont Council on Rural Development 'community visit' in spring 2015, specifically on the Economic Restructuring Committee seeking to revitalize downtown buildings, and on the Housing Committee.

 I have participated in past Town planning efforts, and am part of St. Johnsbury's Energy Committee.